Remuneration to senior executives

 Notice of termination and severance pay

-Members of Group Management shall be offered notice periods and levels of severance pay that are in line with accepted practice in the country where the member is employed.
-Members of Group Management shall be obliged not to compete with the company during the notice period.
-Based on the circumstances in each case, a non-competition obligation with continued payment may also be applied after the end of the notice period.
-Such a non-competition obligation shall not apply for more than 24 months from the end of the notice period.
+Members of Group Management shall be offered notice periods and levels of severance pay which are in line with accepted practice in the country where the member is employed.
+Members of Group Management shall be obliged not to compete with the Company during the notice period.
+Based on the circumstances in each case, a non-compete obligation with continued payment may be applied also after the end of the notice period.
+Such non-compete obligation shall not apply for more than 24 months from the end of the notice period.

-Previously determined remuneration that has not become payable
+Previously decided remuneration which has not become payable

 Authority for the Board to deviate from the principles

-Under special circumstances, the Board of Directors may deviate from these guidelines.
+Under special circumstances, the Board of Directors may deviate from these principles.
 In the case of such deviation, the next AGM shall be informed of the reasons.

 Remuneration to AGM-elected Board members is resolved by the AGM based on proposals from the Nomination Committee.
-The 2015 AGM resolved on fees of SEK 5,260t.
-No consulting fees were paid to Board members.
-No board fees are paid to Board members who are also employed by the Group.
-For more information concerning remuneration, see Note 4.
+The 2016 AGM resolved on fees of SEK 5,950t.